Themefic-Team/tourfic/readme.txt

 = 2.15.20 – March 10, 2025 =

-- Fixed: Mobile scrolling for hotel availability on mobile.
+- Fixed: Scrolling for the hotel availability issue has been resolved.
 - Improved: System stability for better performance.

 = 2.15.19 – March 08, 2025 =